matrix-org/synapse/docs/reverse_proxy.md

 Having done so, you can then use `https://matrix.example.com` (instead of `https://matrix.example.com:8448`) as the "Custom server" when connecting to Synapse from a client.

+## Health check endpoint

+Synapse exposes a `/health` endpoint on every configured HTTP listener that always returns 200 OK (and doesn't get logged) for use by reverse proxies as a health check endpoint.